akilic9/python-stuff/README.md

 # python-stuff

-Some java stuff done for practice or as homework.
+Some python stuff done for practice or as homework.